-Courses (including their prerequisites and advisories) must be reviewed and/or revised at least once every five years (see Program Review Policy).
+Courses (including their prerequisites and advisories) must be reviewed and/or revised at least once every four years or once every two years for career technical education courses (CTE).
 It may be necessary to review more frequently if faculty are aware of major changes in the discipline/subject area, students are not being well-served by the course as it exists, or as a result of changes to Title 5 or other state regulations.

 Course revisions take time.
-Start the process early and consult often with your AP&P Representative for guidance in meeting all Title 5 requirements and in completing the process correctly.
-In addition, the AP&P faculty co-chair is available to discuss and review course materials throughout the academic year, including summer and intersession.
-The AP&P Standards & Practices Handbook, available at http://www.avc.edu/administration/organizations/app/documents, contains all curriculum guidelines and Title 5 regulations.
-Reference it before and during the process of curriculum revision.
+Start the process early and consult with your division AP&P representative for guidance in meeting all Title 5 requirements and in completing the process correctly.
+Refer to the AP&P Standards & Practices Handbook prior to starting a course revision as it contains all curriculum guidelines and Title 5 regulations.